When spring showers arrive, it is the perfect time to harness kids’ natural curiosity about the weather with weather science experiments!

 A weather experiment is simply a science experiment that teaches a concept about the weather.
 In most cases, these experiments are actual weather science demonstrations, as they demonstrate a wider scientific concept.

-So, go ahead and have fun with these weather activities for kids!
+So, go ahead and have fun with these weather experiments for kids!

 Simple Weather Science Experiments for Kids